 The Oriental Village Naturist Resort in Chiang Mai is one of the first of its kind, nestled in the picturesque countryside of northern Thailand.
 The charming cottages here are super cool and comfortable with extra large windows, many of which face out onto the swimming pool.

 But best of all, the resort is surrounded by spectacular mountain scenery and rice paddies that seem to have no end in sight.
 If you like getting away from it all, you're going to absolutely love this place and will probably want to come back here more than once.
-It's also the perfect place to be in a clothes free environment and close to nature.
+It's also the perfect place to be in an environment close to nature and clothes free.

 One of the best things about the Oriental Village is that the resort caters to a much smaller clientele, allowing management to offer you an outstanding one on one service.
 The hospitality of the staff here is greeted with extreme friendliness and professionalism to a fault.
 So much so, not only do they speak their mother tongue, but many of the staff members also speak English and believe it or not, French too.